Gateway58/linux-install-scipts/README.md

 # linux-install-scipts
-Scripts for software, that i personally use in Linux It's now pretty empty but the scripts will grow over time On 27.06.2021 pretty unstable because i didn't check if the spelling is right
+Scripts for software, that I personally use in Linux It's now pretty empty but the scripts will grow over time 07.07.2021 pacman version is stable and I used/wrote when I installed manjaro (I installed it twice because on time I accidentally broke it, whuuuups)
+And there is now a new Folder called Commands in which I store my own programs (C++/Shell Scipt) that I use.